lukmanr/CLVPipelines/README.md

 ```

 ## Running the pipelines using Kubeflow Pipelines UI
+The solution contains two pipelines:
+- The pipeline that orchestrates training and deployment of a Customer Lifetime Value regression model
+- The pipeline that executes batch scoring using a trained Customer Lifetime Value regression model

-### Running the CLV Training and Deployment pipeline
+### Running the training and deployment pipeline

-The CLV training and deployment pipeline uses historical sales transactions data to train and optionally deploy a machine learning regression model.
+The training and deployment pipeline uses historical sales transactions data to train and optionally deploy a machine learning regression model.
 The model is trained to predict a total value of future purchases in a given timeframe, based on a history of previous purchases.
 For more information about modeling for customer lifetime value prediction refer to previous articles in [the series](https://cloud.google.com/solutions/machine-learning/clv-prediction-with-offline-training-intro).

 The below diagram depicts the workflow implemented by training and deployment pipeline.